View on GitHub

 \usepackage[thai, provide=*]{babel}

+(With ≥25-14, you can omit provide=*.)
 This will load data from an ini file.
-This is usually the correct method for languages written in some of the 30-something non-European scripts, currently supported by babel, like Thai, Hindi, Sanskrit, Marathi, Malayalam, Lao, Khemer, Bangla (Bengali), Gujarati, Telugu, Kannada, Sinhala, Tamil, Amharic, or Burmese.
-In short simple CJK texts, this is also the preferred method, but in more complex ones you should resort to some CKJ framework like luatexja, xeCJK, CTeX, kotex, and the like.
+This is usually the correct method for languages written in some of the 40-something non-European scripts, currently supported by babel, like Thai, Hindi, Sanskrit, Marathi, Malayalam, Lao, Khmer, Bangla (Bengali), Gujarati, Telugu, Kannada, Sinhala, Tamil, Amharic, or Burmese.

 Some languages may require additional options.
-Examples are Arabic, Hebrew and Syriac.
+Examples are Arabic, Hebrew, and Syriac.
 So, with LuaTeX:

 \usepackage[arabic, bidi=basic, provide=*]{babel}